arjunvijayanup/lomodoro/README.md

 ## Features

-- 25-minute work sessions alternating with 5-minute breaks, auto-advancing on completion
+- Configurable work sessions (default 25 min) alternating with breaks (default 5 min), auto-advancing on completion
+- Customisable session and break durations via the settings panel (⚙ icon, top-right of the popup)
 - Desktop notification at each session boundary
 - Lofi audio stream with volume control, ducked automatically to 15% during breaks and restored to your set level on work sessions
 - Timer and audio state survive browser restarts